iifawzi/parcels-delivery-service/README.md

 ```

-Where `NotFoundShipment` and `NotAllowedForPickingShipment` are domain exceptions.
-Actually also if I've had more time  I'd prefer to implement a more well-types errors and success responses
-from the services, thanks to khalil stemmler, he have explained it very well here https://khalilstemmler.com/articles/enterprise-typescript-nodejs/functional-error-handling/
+Where `NotFoundShipment` and `NotAllowedForPickingShipment` are domain exceptions, this way, the service is fully independent and don't need to know anything about the higher modules and layers, and in fact also if I've had more time I'd prefer to implement a more well-typed errors and success responses to returned from the services.
+Thanks to khalil stemmler, he have explained it very well here https://khalilstemmler.com/articles/enterprise-typescript-nodejs/functional-error-handling/.

 ## Testing

-I've put a huge efforts into testing to make the code fully tested and covered, and i've actually learned from contributing to open source that `tests` is the most important aspect, tests make us able to fix, debug, and add features more faster.
+I've put a huge efforts into testing to make the code fully covered, and that's what i've actually learned from contributing to open source, `tests` is one of the most important aspect, tests make us able to fix, debug, and add features more faster and easier, with being sure we didn't break anything.

-I've written almost 41 test case, and made it possible to run them against a real database or independently without the need of database connection ( thanks to `DIP` ).
+I've written almost 42 test case, and made it possible to run them against a real database or independently without the need of database connection ( thanks to `DIP` ).

 <img width="1208" alt="Screen Shot 2022-12-23 at 5 13 38 PM" src="https://user-images.githubusercontent.com/46695441/209358160-e621c22c-b69f-40d1-baa0-8918d4f67773.png">